jquery/learn.jquery.com/page/performance/optimize-selectors.md

 // A long selection with nonstandard pseudo-classes inside
 $( "#global.ready .part .list li a:contains('qwerty'):first" );

-// A long standard selection with a filter outside (faster):
+// A long standard selection with a filter outside (faster)
 $( "#global.ready .part .list li a").filter( ":contains('qwerty'):first" );
 ```